 President Judge Jack A. Panella was elected to the Superior Court of Pennsylvania in November 2003, and sworn into office as an appellate judge on January 9, 2004.
+President Judge Panella was elected President Judge in December 2018.
+His current term is January 2014 through December 2024.
 He now presides over appeals from civil, criminal and family law cases.
 His election to the appellate court followed twelve years as a trial judge on the Court of Common Pleas of Northampton County (1991-2004).

 In 2004, he was appointed to the Commission For Justice Initiatives in Pennsylvania (CJI).
 He served as the Chair of the Public Education and Community Outreach Subcommittee.
 As part of his responsibilities for the CJI, Judge Panella conceived and wrote a popular short film on the history and operation of the Pennsylvania Judiciary.
 The film has been used as an educational tool in classrooms around the state, and can be viewed on the websites of the Administrative Office of Pennsylvania Courts and the Supreme Court of Pennsylvania.
 It is shown in the visitor’s center of the Pennsylvania Judicial Center in Harrisburg.